geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^27]: Shadukiam and Amberabad, two cities of the Peries in Ginnistan, or fairy land.
 The brilliant colours of the setting sun are the reflection of their splendour.

-[^28]: There is much difference among Mohommedans as to the state of the soul between its separation from the body and its final judgment; but there is a popular belief that the spirits of the just inhabit the gardens of Paradise in the shape of green birds.
+[^28]: There is much difference among Mahommedans as to the state of the soul between its separation from the body and its final judgment; but there is a popular belief that the spirits of the just inhabit the gardens of Paradise in the shape of green birds.

+[^29]: The liquor which flows from the palm by night is a mild and pleasant beverage, while that which is obtained by day is of an intoxicating nature: the heat probably causing it to ferment as it distills.